Lattice QCD study of the $K^*(892)$ resonance at the physical point: Phase shifts determination

-The coefficients of the $m_\pi^2$ for the real and imaginary parts of $K^*(892)$ indicate that the resonance's central mass of the resonance increases as the $m_\pi$ increases, while its decay width decreases, as shown in Fig.~\ref{fig:extrop}.
+The coefficients of the $m_\pi^2$ for the real and imaginary parts of $K^*(892)$ indicate that the resonance's mass increases as $m_\pi$ increases, while its decay width decreases, as shown in Fig.~\ref{fig:extrop}.
 The latter behavior is rooted in the reduction of the two-body phase space, given that the coupling constant $g_{\pi K K^{*}}$ remains constant as shown previously.